fhircast/sandbox.js/README.md

-You can use vscode [https://code.visualstudio.com/] on MacOS and PC for editing and debugging.
+VScode [https://code.visualstudio.com/] can be on MacOS and Windows for editing and debugging.